auth0/docs/articles/quickstart/native/_includes/_facebook_login_howto.md

 Now make another GET request, just like in the step above.
 The endpoint path will be the User ID value from the Facebook login result, e.g. `/904636746222815`.
 Use the following parameters:
 - `access_token`: the access token received upon login.
-- `fields`: the fields from the user profile that you'd like to obtain back in the response.
-These are directly tied to the Facebook Login Button permissions that were configured at the begginning.
+- `fields`: the fields from the user profile that you'd like to get back in the response.
+These are directly tied to the Facebook Login Button permissions that were configured at the beginning.
 When a permission is optional, the user must first consent to give access to it.
 For the purpose of signing up a user at Auth0, their full name and email will suffice.

 ${snippet(meta.snippets.facebook_fetch_profile)}

 ## Integrate Auth0

-Now that the required artifacts have been obtained you are ready to trade them for Auth0 user credentials, such as the ID and Access Tokens.
+Now that the required artifacts have been obtained, you are ready to trade them for Auth0 user credentials, such as the ID and Access Tokens.
 Before getting there, you must set up the Auth0 SDK to make that last request.

 ### Get your application keys

 Go to the **Applications** section of the [Auth0 Dashboard](https://manage.auth0.com/) and select the existing application in which you had enabled **Sign in with Facebook**.
 If you need help with this step, please check the requirements section at the top of this article.

 Take the **Domain** and **Client ID** values from the application settings page.
-These are required by the SDK to properly initialize and communicate against Auth0.
+These are required by the SDK.

 ${snippet(meta.snippets.facebook_app_credentials)}